filipecalegario/awesome-generative-ai/README.md

 ### For text-to-text

+* [brexhq/prompt-engineering](https://github.com/brexhq/prompt-engineering): "Tips and tricks for working with Large Language Models like OpenAI's GPT-4"
 * [How to write an effective GPT-3 prompt | Zapier](https://zapier.com/blog/gpt-3-prompt/): a list of 6 GPT-3 tips for getting the desired output
 * [The Art of ChatGPT Prompting: A Guide to Crafting Clear and Effective Prompts](https://fka.gumroad.com/l/art-of-chatgpt-prompting): e-book by Fatih Kadir Akın ([@fkadev](http://twitter.com/fkadev))